openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 * 2 SNO + KCP
-[KCP](https://github.com/kcp-dev/kcp/) allows you to manage multiple clusters from a single control plane, reducing the complexity of managing each cluster independently.
+[KCP](https://github.com/kcp-dev/kcp/) allows you to manage multiple clusters from a single control-plane, reducing the complexity of managing each cluster independently.
 With kcp, you can manage the two single-node clusters, each single-node OpenShift cluster can continue to operate independently even if the central kcp management plane becomes unavailable.
 The main advantage of this approach is that it doesn’t require inventing a new Openshift flavor and we don’t need to create a new installation flow to accommodate it.
 Disadvantages: